 How do you stay healthy, happy and motivated at work?
 How can you avoid that Sunday night/Monday morning feeling?
 And what can you do to avoid an afternoon slump?
 We've got some advice.

-There’s lots you can do both inside and outside of work to ensure your working week goes smoothly, according to Jack, who is Assistant to the Hospital Director at Benenden Hospital.
+There’s lots you can do both inside and outside of work to ensure your working week goes smoothly.

 Firstly make sure you get adequate amounts of sleep.
 Avoid computer, TV and phone screens just before you go to bed and avoid blue lights which suppress the production of the sleep hormone melatonin more than any other type of light.

 Avoid excessive amounts of alcohol when you have work the next day – this will make you feel tired and sluggish the next day.

 Get some fresh air during the working day.
 Get out at lunchtime and have a walk if you can.

 Sometimes have a power nap during your lunch break if there is somewhere for you to do so.

 Chat with colleagues and socialise to brighten the working day.

 Be mindful – enjoy what you are doing, rather than worrying about the past or the future.